chainsawriot/hkosc_Rworkshop2014/README.md

 ### Linux

-The easiest way is to your package management, may not be the most update version
+The easiest way is to your package management system, may not be the most update version though.

 ```{bash}
 sudo apt-get install r-base-dev